CSAllenISDClassroom/scheduling-app-model-your-mom/README.md

   * **Project Manager**: Given the MVP, the project manager should plan more specific deadlines that detail what features, versions, or tasks should be done when.
 They should utilize project management tools such as GANTT charts or other tools or software to keep track of these deadlines and coordinate the compleition of tasks on time.

-  * (Daniel) **Development Manager**: This manager is responsible for coordinating the back-end developmental process according to the needs of the project manager.
+  * **Development Manager**: This manager is responsible for coordinating the back-end developmental process according to the needs of the project manager.
 They assign developmental engineers specific tasks and should make sure to meet developmental deadlines and milestones on time.

   * **QA Manager**: This manager is response for coordinating the QA engineers to complete certain tests or tool creations by the deadlines created in accordance with development and project deadlines.